 The cheapest accommodation can be found in San Miguel town, away from the coastline, while the best located and more expensive hotels will be found along the shorefront.
 There are a few all-inclusive resorts and most hotels can help arrange excursions around the island and offshore.

-- Top luxury hotel we recommend in Cozumel: Presidente Inter-Continental Cozumel Resort & Spa
+- Luxury: Presidente Inter-Continental Cozumel Resort & Spa

 Is Cozumel Safe to Visit?